Occupational Therapy

 If you have credit for AP psych, plan on taking additional psych.

 HumanitiesTake 6 credits of English.
-Some programs specifically require a Speech courseLearn more: English Requirements for Medical ProgramsIf you have AP English, take higher level English classes in college.
+Some programs specifically require a Speech courseLearn more: English Requirements for Health ProgramsIf you have AP English, take higher level English classes in college.

 Anatomy/Physiology8-10 credits